Flawless (2007 film): Plot

 The story returns to the present.
-Quinn tells the reporter she resigned and shortly after received a letter from a bank in Switzerland.
-Hobbs apologized for involving her, saying that he had needed a disgruntled employee for access to the diamond vault, and as compensation gave her the ransom money.
-Quinn details how she spent the rest of her life donating all the unspent money to different organizations and people in need.
+Quinn explains that she resigned shortly after the incident.
+Some time later, she received a letter from a Swiss bank, in which Hobbs apologized for using her as the disgruntled employee he needed to access the vault.
+He left her the ransom money as compensation.
+Quinn concludes by saying that she spent the rest of her life donating the money to charities and individuals in need.